tuannv-github/blog/ewm/source/03_com/cellular_network/5g/02_what_is_5g_and_why_do_we_need_it.rst

 * Operation in macro and small cells
 * Support for high-speed mobility up to 500kmph

-MMTC (Massive Machine Type Communucations)
+MMTC (Massive Machine Type Communications)
 ==========================================

 * Connecting not just people, but their worlds.